Creston Clippers

 The Creston Clippers were a junior 'B' ice hockey team based in Creston, British Columbia, Canada.
 They were members of the Eastern Division of the Kootenay International Junior Hockey League (KIJHL).

-The Clippers joined the league in 1976 as an expansion team and folded in 1985.
-They won one division title as a member of the Eastern Division from 1976-1985.
+The Clippers joined the league in 1976 as an expansion team.
+After nine seasons, the team folded in 1985.
+They won one division title as a member of the Eastern Division.

 History

 After the Clippers folded in 1985, the Creston Thunder joined the Rocky Mountain Junior Hockey League (RMJHL) as a junior 'A' team as an expansion team in 1992, but by the 1998-99 season, the RMJHL had fallen to four teams and was playing a lot of interleague with the America West Hockey League.
 The Creston Thunder could not afford the travel and opted to leave the RMJHL, effectively forcing the league to fold, at the end of the 1999 playoffs.
 The team sat out for the 1999-00 season to reorganize.
 Prior to the 2000-01 season, the team was renamed the Creston Valley Thunder Cats and joined the Kootenay International Junior Hockey League, as a junior 'B' team.